sirkapil/plain/_posts/2017-07-10-Trapezoidal-Rule.md

 It approximates the region under the graph as a trapezoid.Look at following two images of simple and composite trapezoidal rules in action -
 <div class="divider"></div>
 <h2>Accuracy : </h2>
-This Mehod is pretty accurate for evaluating approximate values of periodic functions over thier period.however it is not much accurate for non-periodic functions.Simple Trapezoidal rule even fails to integrate Quardratic polynomials so it has degree of precision 1 and A Composite Trapezoidal Rule fails to integrate a Cubic Polynomial so its degree of precision is 2.
+This Mehod is pretty accurate for evaluating approximate values of periodic functions over thier period.however it is not much accurate for non-periodic functions.Simple Trapezoidal rule[^1] even fails to integrate Quardratic polynomials so it has degree of precision 1 and  Composite Trapezoidal Rule[^2] fails to integrate a Cubic Polynomial so its degree of precision is 2.
 <div class="divider"></div>
 <h2> How it Works ? </h2>
 First , We do create partition for [a,b] where a and b are lower and upper limit of integral respectively.